Table of Contents

 Do doggie diapers and deodorizers work?

-While menthol does help to mask or hide the scent your female dog releases, it doesn’t hide it entirely.
-Menthol and commercial deodorizers for dogs in heat may help if a male dog appears at a distance but not if he comes closer.
-If he does, or even smells the urine left by your dog, he will undoubtedly know what’s going on.
+No. Unfortunately, dog diapers and deodorizers are not contraceptives and won’t prevent impregnation.
+Popular advice suggests rubbing the tip of your dog’s tail with menthol or a commercial product to mask your her scent when out on a walk.
+While menthol does help to mask or hide the scent she releases, it doesn’t hide it entirely.
+Menthol and commercial deodorizers may help if a male appears at a distance but not if he comes closer.
+If he does, or even smells the urine left by your girl, he will undoubtedly know what’s going on.
 Remember, dogs sense of smell is some 40 times stronger than ours.

-Female dog pants or doggie diapers may be an option to reduce female scent distribution and reduce the risk of your dog getting pregnant if she meets a male dog.
+Female dog pants or doggie diapers may be an option to reduce scent distribution and reduce the risk of your dog getting pregnant if she meets a male dog.
 However, they are not contraceptives and should not be treated as such.
-We had to say that twice because we had a case where a patient got pregnant while wearing doggie diapers much to the pet parents confusion and dismay.
+We had to say that twice because we had a case where a patient got pregnant while wearing doggie diapers much to their parents confusion and dismay.

 She’s safe in my fenced yard right?